 Open the batch payment.

-If you want to upload a batch payment file to a New Zealand HSBC account
+Upload a batch payment file to a New Zealand HSBC account

-- Export the batch file in Xero.
+- Export the batch file in Xero, then open the file.

-- Find out your 3 digit internal branch number.
+- Find out your 3-digit internal branch number.

-- Remove the first 6 digits of your account number and replace with the 3 digit branch number.
+- Remove the first 6 digits of your account number and replace with the 3-digit branch number.
 For example, this might be 004 for the HSBC Auckland branch number.

-- Make sure your account number has 12 digits.
+- Your account number has 12 digits